 A landlord may appoint a receiver a means of recovering debts due if it holds and security of the tenant’s assets (such as a mortgage).

-Liquidation involves the appointment of a liquidator, the realisation of assets, distribution of proceeds (once costs of liquidation have been paid) and finally the winding up of a company.
+Liquidation involves the appointment of a liquidator, the realisation of assets, distribution of proceeds of sale (once costs of liquidation have been paid) and finally the dissolution of a company.

 Spotting when a tenant is struggling to pay and tips for landlords